heng30/whisper-cap/README.md

 ### Troubleshooting
 - Using the `Qt backend` can resolve the issue of fuzzy fonts on the Windows platform.
 It is also recommended to prioritize the `Qt backend` to maintain a consistent build environment with the developers.
 - Since the program uses ffmpeg to handle audio and video format conversion, [ffmpeg](https://ffmpeg.org/) needs to be installed.
+On the `Windows` platform, you need to install `ffmpeg` to the **system path**.
 - On the `Linux` platform, `Zenity` or `Kdialog` must be installed to open the file selection dialog.

 ### Reference